peter-shaw-benson/peter-shaw-benson.github.io/_portfolio/portfolio-5-falling_fruit.md

 During Summer 2023, I was the Engineering Manager for a small team of volunteers with the organization Develop For Good, a non-profit that provides software engineering services to other non-profits.
-My team worked with a non-profit called ["Falling Fruit"](fallingfruit.org), whose mission is to provide information about edible plant locations for use in urban foraging.
+My team worked with a non-profit called ["Falling Fruit"](https://fallingfruit.org), whose mission is to provide information about edible plant locations for use in urban foraging.
 I was tasked with scheduling and running meetings across multiple time zones, assigning team responsibilities, and assisting with parts of the software writing process.

-Our task was to adapt an algorithm described in Taylor & White, 2019, “Automated data-intensive forecasting of plant phenology throughout the United States” for use with international phenology observations and climate data.
+Our task was to adapt an algorithm described in Taylor & White, 2019, “Automated data-intensive forecasting of plant phenology throughout the United States.” for use with international phenology observations and climate data.
 Our team drew data from multiple sources, including ERA-5, ECA&D, NPN, and the phenology observations native to Falling Fruit.
 ![era-5 map](images/portfolio/era_5.png)